 Compensation to Homeowners

 KRRC is voluntarily proposing a process to proactively address physical property damages demonstrated to be caused by our project.
 We plan to establish a “Local Impact Mitigation Fund” (LIMF) in which impacted parties can participate.
-The LIMF would address demonstrated property damages through settlements with willing property owners even when such damages may not be legally required.
-The LIMF will cover damages such as reduced well production, issues associated with instability around the reservoir rims, and certain minor increases in the risk of flooding for dwellings downstream from the dams.
+The LIMF would address demonstrated physical damages through settlements with willing property owners even when such damages may not be legally required.
+The LIMF will cover demonstrated damages such as reduced well production, issues associated with instability around the reservoir rims, and certain minor increases in the risk of flooding for dwellings downstream from the dams.

-KRRC will comply with all regulatory requirements, including permit conditions related to impacts on the environment.
-And we will also address demonstrated impacts on local properties outside of the permit conditions.
+Once the LIMF is finalized, the Fund Administrator will oversee the fund and make compensation decisions independent of KRRC.
+Each property owner will elect whether to enter into a settlement with the Fund Administrator.
 This approach has been used with other complex projects elsewhere, resolving damage claims in a fair, transparent, and timely manner.
 KRRC is pleased to employ this tested and effective model of compensating affected property owners.